-This product must be serviced and maintained as specified in these instructions and/or to any applicable local, state, and national codes including, but not limited to building, electrical, and mechanical codes.
+This air handler must be serviced and maintained as specified in these instructions and/or to any applicable local, state, and national codes including, but not limited to building, electrical, and mechanical codes.

-ALWAYS SHUT OFF ELECTRICITY AT THE DISCONNECT SWITCH OR TURN OFF THE CIRCUIT BREAKERS IN THE MAIN ELECTRICAL PANEL BEFORE PREFORMING ANY SERVICE ON THIS AIR HANDLER.
+ALWAYS SHUT OFF ELECTRICITY AT THE DISCONNECT SWITCH OR TURN OFF THE CIRCUIT BREAKERS IN THE MAIN ELECTRICAL ENTRANCE BEFORE PREFORMING ANY SERVICE ON THE AIR HANDLER.